-Supporting the development of high quality and inclusive primary education in Rwanda, the Scholarship Fund not only ensures fully inclusive access to Umubano Primary School in Kigali, but contributes to the development of projects crucial to Rwanda's achievement of the Sustainable Development Goals.
+Supporting the development of high quality primary education in Rwanda, the Scholarship Fund not only ensures fully inclusive access to Umubano Primary School in Kigali, but contributes to the development of projects crucial to Rwanda's achievement of the Sustainable Development Goals.

 January 2018 - December 2018